guigrpa/mady/ROADMAP.md

+Urgent:

+* Add `isMarkdown` and `scope` to message types
+* During source parsing, use `getExtraMessages()` in `/locales`
+* Translations are saved normally, in `${lang}.json`
+* During compilation:
+    * Don't consider `isMarkdown`-flagged messages as MessageFormat
+    * Don't include `scope`d keys in the output .js files
+* **Define better**: Implement `getTranslationsForScope(xxx)` to obtain only the translations of interest. buildDataPackages() can merge those with the ones obtained from `require(`.locales`)`
+* Improve editing of long data.
+Include markdown preview
+* [Future] Allow integration with another server:
+    * Serve assets
+    * Events to report on changes: added translations, new messages, etc. Events could be used to trigger prepareBuild, build, same as manually editing variable contents.

+Later:

 * Allow setting `originalLang` from the GUI
 * Chores: Bump to React 16 (check correct scrollbar width upon first re-render at the client side)
 * Chores: Bump other deps